kens1965/ELK-Stack-Project/README.md

 SSH into the control node and follow the steps below:

 - Copy the filebeat.yml file to the /etc/ansible/roles directory.
-- Update the configuration file to inclue the private IP address of the Elk Server to the Elasticsearch and Kibana sections of the configuration file.
+- Update the configuration file to include the private IP address of the Elk Server to the Elasticsearch and Kibana sections of the configuration file.
 - Run the playbook, and SSH to the Elk Server to check that the installation worked as expected by running docker ps.

-_TODO: Answer the following questions to fill in the blanks:_
+**Q&A**
-- _Which file is the playbook?
-Where do you copy it?_
+- Which file is the playbook?
+Where do you copy it?
+The playbook is a file that ends in .yml.
+It
-- _Which file do you update to make Ansible run the playbook on a specific machine?
+- Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Which URL do you navigate to in order to check that the ELK server is running? http://52.252.228.221:5601/app.kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

+The commands needed to run Ansible for the ELK Server are:

+-- ssh azureken@104.42.30.126 (Jump Box Private IP)
+-- sudo docker container list -a (locate the Ansible container) -- sudo docker start affectionate_herschel (or the name of the container) -- sudo docker attach affectionate_herschel (or the name of the container) -- cd /etc/ansible
+-- ansible-playbool install-elk.yml (configures the Elk Server and starts the container on the server) -- cd /etc/ansible/roles
+-- ansible-playbook filebeat.yml (installs Filebeat)